 In 2015, Julie took the next step, partnering up with Jason Marcus to open the firm of Bracker & Marcus.
 Having worked together for seven years, Julie knew Jason to be a powerhouse of FCA knowledge and legal expertise.
 Their partnership enables the team to expand their practice to include cases of all sizes, and to extend their advisory and pro bono work even further.
 The pair consult regularly with attorneys across the country to evaluate FCA claims and strategize about the best means of protecting their heroes, the whistleblowers.

 Julie has served on the Board of the Georgia Chapter of the National Employment Lawyer's Association (NELA) and had the honor of serving as its President in 2014.
 She currently serves in the mentor program for NELA and speaks regularly at the state and national level on the qui tam and retaliation provisions of federal and state False Claims Acts.
 In addition, Julie is nationally recognized for her work in electronic discovery.
-She is admitted to all Georgia state courts, the Northern, Middle and Southern Districts of Georgia, the 9th and 11th Circuit Court of Appeals, the Eastern District of Michigan, and Eastern District of Tennessee (pending).
+She is admitted to all Georgia state courts, the Northern, Middle, and Southern Districts of Georgia, the 9th and 11th Circuit Court of Appeals, and the Eastern District of Michigan.

 Julie lives in East Cobb with her husband and two elementary age children.
 She and her family are active members of East Cobb Church, where she serves as co-ministry leader for the Women's Ministry.
 Her alternate personas include soccer mom, musical theater "drama mama," first line editor for several novelist friends, and occasional fiction writer.